digitallawyer/openlegaldictionary/_definitions/per-infortunium.md

 ---
 title: Per Infortunium
 permalink: "/definitions/per-infortunium.html"
 body: Lat.
 By mlsad-venture.
-In criminal law, homicide per infortunium ls committed where a man, doing a lawful act, without any intention of hurt, unfortunately kllls another.
+In criminal law, homicide per infortunium is committed where a man, doing a lawful act, without any intention of hurt, unfortunately kllls another.
 4 Bl.
 Comm.
 182
 published_at: '2018-07-07'